 As we quarantine normal sleep schedules may be falling on the wayside given, we don’t need to get up each day at a certain time to get to school.
 But even during times where we aren’t quarantining sleep schedules can be one of the biggest culprits for sleep problems in elementary school students.
 Kids this age can have a lot on their plate from extracurricular activities, play dates, and more and more homework.
 This can lead to inconsistent bedtimes depending on the schedule for the day and later bedtimes than appropriate.
 Elementary school students still need A LOT of sleep – between 10-12 hours.
 A lot of kids this age just aren’t getting that much.
 When kids are sleep deprived it can be even harder to fall asleep and stay asleep overnight.

 Feeling like they can’t sleep.

 This is a BIG one and happened to my son.
 After he started getting up for comfort and to express his worries, it became a habit.
 He then got to the point where he felt like he couldn’t sleep.
 And do you know what?
 It became a self-fulfilling prophecy.
-The average person – both big and small take – takes 15-20 minutes to fall asleep.
-But if you lack confidence you can do it, or spend your time thinking you can’t, then this 15-20 minutes can feel like a lifetime and can cause a child to seek other things to do that delay sleep.
-It can also leave to a vicious cycle being too worried they can’t fall asleep and therefore take so long, and then start to become too overtired to fall asleep.
+The average person – both big and small – takes 15-20 minutes to fall asleep.
+But, if you lack confidence you can do it or spend your time thinking you can’t, then this 15-20 minutes can feel like a lifetime and can cause a child to seek other things to do that delay sleep.
+It can also lead to a vicious cycle of being too worried they can’t fall asleep and therefore take so long, and then start to become too overtired to fall asleep.
 This is really what happened to my son and it took time to fix his confidence and his overtiredness.

 How to help them sleep better.